FabiusC/FabiusC/README.md

 Welcome to my GitHub!
 I’m Fabio, a passionate software engineer and developer with expertise in web development, video game creation, database management, UML design, and version control with Git.
 I love turning complex problems into simple, beautiful, and intuitive solutions.

 ### 🌟 About Me
-- 📖 Studying in Distrital University Francisco Jose de Caldas in Bogota Colombia <p>U+1F1E8<p>.
+- 📖 Studying in Distrital University Francisco Jose de Caldas in Bogota Colombia 💛💙❤️.
 - 🌱 Learning about AI, advanced algorithms, and improving my skills in modern web frameworks.
 - 👯 Looking to collaborate on innovative software projects, especially in AI and game development.

 ### 🛠️ Skills
-- **Web Development**: Proficient in JavaScript, Angular, TypeScript, React, HTML, and CSS.
+- **Web Development**: Proficient in Angular, React, TypeScript, JavaScript HTML, and CSS.
 - **Game Development**: Creating interactive and engaging experiences.
-- **Database Management**: Skilled in SQL, relational models, and basic knowledge of non-relational databases.
+- **Database Management**: Skilled in PostgreSQL, relational models, and basic knowledge of non-relational databases.
 - **UML Design**: Experienced with use case, class, activity, state, sequence, and other UML diagrams.
 - **Version Control**: Knowledgeable in Git and GitHub workflows.